troptropcontent/s-test/README.md

 - Archeology
 - Art
 - Bd
-- Celebrites
+- Celebrities
 - Cinema
-- General_culture
+- General_knowledge
 - Geography
 - Gastronomy
 - History
 - Litterature
 - Music
-- Natur
+- Nature

-The quizzes are also divided by three difficulty level :
+The quizzes are also divided by three difficulty levels :

 - Begginer
-- Advance
+- Advanced
 - Expert

 # Screenshot of the quizz list in the app